openspending/community.openspending.org/resources/gift/chapter9-intro.md

 * Promote the use of simple, machine-readable formats which can significantly increase the usefulness of data
-* Make sure that all fiscal data is released under a proper open license (i.e. one that conforms to http://OpenDefinition.org/)
+* Make sure that all fiscal data is released under a proper open license (i.e. one that conforms to [the Open Definition](http://opendefinition.org/))
 * Support and partner with civil society projects to assess whether existing, open-source tools will serve the purpose desired, before looking to create new ones
 * Organise structured feedback mechanisms and make sure teams within governments have the resources to deal with potentially large volumes of feedback
 * Crowdsource Problem Areas: Providing mechanisms for citizens to give feedback on problems as they experience them.
 Once an area of concern is identified e.g a particular department is  frequently flagged up as asking for bribes when issuing licences, the government would know to investigate further.